-Speech signals inevitably exhibit variations caused by nonlinguistic factors, such as, gender, age, noise etc. The same text can be converted to different acoustic observations due to the differences of speaker and environments.
-Modern speech recognition methods deal with these variations largely by using the statistical methods (such as GMM, HMM) to model the distributions of the data.
+Speech signals carry information from multiple sources, which inevitably include variations caused by non-linguistic factors, such as, gender, age, noise etc. The same text can be converted to different acoustic observations by different speakers and by the same speaker but different time.
+Modern speech recognition methods deal with these variations largely by using statistical methods (such as GMM, HMM) to model the distributions of data.
 These methods can achieve relatively high recognition rates when using proper models and sufficient training data.
 However, to estimate reliable distributions, these methods always require a large number of samples for training.
-The successful commercial speech recognition systems always make use of millions of data from thousands of speakers for training [3].
+The successful commercial speech recognition systems always make use of millions of data from thousands of speakers for training [12].
 However, it is very different from children's spoken language acquisition.
 A child does not need to hear the voices of thousands of people before he (or she) can understand speech.
-This fact largely indicates that there may exist robust measures of speech which are nearly invariant to nonlinguistic variations.
+This fact largely indicates that there may exist robust measures of speech which are nearly invariant to non-linguistic variations.
 It is by these robust measures, we consider that young children can learn speech by hearing very biased training data called "mother and father".
-This fact is also partly supported by recent advances in the neuroscience, which shows that the linguistic aspect of speech and the non-linguistic aspect are processed separately in the auditory cortex [4].
+This fact is also partly supported by recent advances in the neuroscience, which shows that the linguistic aspect of speech and the non-linguistic aspect are processed separately in the auditory cortex [25].

-Recently, Minematsu found that Bhattacharyya distance (BD) is invariant to transformations (linear or nonlinear) on feature space [1, 2], and proposed an invariant structural representation of speech signal.
-Our previous works have demonstrated the effectiveness of invariant structural representation in both speech recognition task [5, 6, 7] and computer aided language learning (CALL) systems [8, 9].
+Recently, Minematsu found that Bhattacharyya distance (BD) is invariant to transformations (linear or nonlinear) on feature space [16], [17], and proposed an invariant structural representation of speech signal.
+Our previous works have demonstrated the effectiveness of invariant structural representation in both speech recognition task [2], [3], [23] and computer aided language learning (CALL) systems [18], [19].